 Skip to content

-Draft: Pipeline execution policy POC using dry run
+Pipeline execution policy foundation

-Martin Čavoj requested to merge 441252-pipeline-execution-poc-dry-run into master
+Merged Martin Čavoj requested to merge 441252-pipeline-execution-poc-dry-run into master

 What does this MR do and why?

 This is a Pipeline execution policy PoC that uses dry run to evaluate policy pipelines and merge them into the project pipeline.
+Policy stages that are not defined in main pipeline will be ignored.
+In the follow-up, we will add reserved stages which will be injected and adding jobs to these stages will be guaranteed to work.

 MR acceptance checklist